Board of Directors

 Mike is responsible for campus sexual assault prevention and response at BHSU and believes that engagement between BHSU and the surrounding area is a key factor in a successful and efficient Title IX program.
 Mike feels this partnership will cultivate mutual benefits for students and the communities.
 He has devoted his entire adult life--and is fundamentally committed--to helping others maximize their potential to be successful.
 He believes in service leadership and finds this is a good fit.

-Kristy lives in Lead, SD with her husband of 13 years and teenage son.
-Having lost her young daughter to cancer after a long and difficult battle, Kristy brings a strong sense of empathy and compassion to the BOD, as well as to her patients.
+Kristy lives in Lead, SD with her husband of 14 years.
+Having lost her young daughter to cancer after a long and difficult battle, Kristy brings a strong sense of empathy and compassion to the VVIP Board of Directors, as well as to her patients.
 She believes that the emergency room is where she got the true sense of what she could do to make even the smallest improvements in people's lives.
-She has since attained what she describes as her dream job by taking that a step further; providing emergency medical treatment to the highest level of critical care patients; working as a flight nurse on a helicopter.
+Kristy currently works in an operating room-type setting where abnormal cardiac rhythms are treated, including placement of pacemakers and defibrillators.
 Kristy has also worked as a Sexual Assault Nurse Examiner (SANE) for a number of years and now oversees that specialty as the SANE Coordinator at our local Emergency Department.
 She works closely with VVIP Advocates during these cases and strongly values the empathy, compassion and support they provide.